Give them a Christmas Eve box

 Make up a special box of goodies just for Christmas Eve.
 Pop in Christmas pajamas, a Christmas movie if you still do DVDs, festive cookies, a special bauble for the tree, and a Christmas book for the family to read together on Christmas Eve.

 Christmas Eve candlelight services are a wonderful way to remind your children of the true reason for this special day if your family is Christian.
-Our favorite service is at midnight on Christmas Eve – absolutely magical!
+And though our favorite service is at midnight on Christmas Eve, this year we’ll be tuning in for a virtual service with our local church.

 Christmas pajamas for everyone